-White-fleshed, mild, saltwater fish (grouper, snapper, mahi-mahi, flounder, halibut or cod) are the tastiest and all good choices.
+White-fleshed, mild, saltwater fish (grouper, snapper, mahi-mahi, flounder, halibut, or cod) are the tastiest and all good choices.
 Pair these fish with slaw, cabbage, guacamole, or avocados so the flavor of the fish is enhanced and not overpowered.

-Salmon will also work for fish tacos, but pair with spicy toppings or rubs for the best flavor.
+Salmon will also work for fish tacos, but pair it with spicy toppings or rubs for the best flavor.
 Try my Gluten-Free-Barbecue-Spice-Mix.

 For another quick and simple fish dinner try my Simple Grilled Salmon Recipe.

 DON’T FORGET!
 Try more of my simple allergy-friendly dinners.
 You can GRAB THEM HERE.